-The journalists frequently addressed their readers – and themselves – as “us”.
+The journalists frequently addressed their readers – and themselves – as “us.”
 Thus they created a shared collective identity, an “emotional community” of Western observers – journalists in the field and audiences at home.
-According to captions and headlines, this collective of Western witnesses is confronted with “looks of children which condemn us”; the pictures “accuse” them [Fig. 10.1].
+According to captions and headlines, this collective of Western witnesses is confronted with “looks of children which condemn us”; the pictures “accuse” them (Figure 10.1).
 In a gesture of self-accusation, journalists questioned the passivity of Western observers, and readers found themselves standing in the dock of a media campaign which heavily employed a language of rights and religiously charged terms to arouse guilt.

 For the “emotional community” thus evoked, the detailed descriptions of eyewitnesses’ emotional reactions to the suffering of the children provide what may be called “templates of emotion.”
 These protocols of sentiment are characteristic for many of these texts.
-“Eyewitness reports” regularly featured accounts of western humanitarian workers or journalists who were unable to gulp back their tears in view of the famine-stricken dying children.
+“Eyewitness reports” regularly featured accounts of Western humanitarian workers or journalists who were unable to gulp back their tears in view of the famine-stricken dying children.
 Emotional reactions of the victims, however, were seldom emphasized.
 Rather, the apathy with which they awaited their impending fate was commonly mentioned.
 Images and texts focused on the torpid state of fatality preceding the children’s death.
 These children “demand nothing, want nothing, feel nothing.
 They have become living dead.”

 Many photographs featured children or other Biafrans in tightly packed groups.
-Individual victims dissolve into what Lisa Malkki calls a “sea of humanity,” a common trope in visual representations of humanitarian crisis.
+Individual victims dissolve into what Lisa Malkki calls a “sea of humanity,” a common trope in visual representations of humanitarian crisis (Figure 10.2).

 Fig. 10.2 Here